 The Renaissance of Interdisciplinary Education

-Worried by the fast-paced nature of the field, the intensely competitive job market, I often ask myself two contradictory questions: 1) Should I be reading scientific literature instead of Dostoyevsky to gain a competitive edge in my chosen career?
-Or 2) Would I be better off had I stayed out of science altogether and devoted myself to my creative passions, leaving the trade to those who love the tedium of it?
+In this highly ambitious and competitive field, it's not enough to simply be smart.
+You have to dedicate all your time and energy to what you are doing to become a successful scientist.
+Torn between the desire to be good at what I do and having a life and interests outside of my job, I find myself asking two contradictory questions: 1) Should I be reading scientific literature instead of Dostoyevsky to gain a competitive edge in my chosen career?
+Or: 2) Would I be better off had I stayed out of science altogether and devoted myself to my creative passions, leaving the trade to those who love the tedium of it?

 I think I am not alone in this: so many young people come into graduate programs with diverse interests and unconventional approaches only to be funneled into a narrow specialization track.
-As much as focus is needed to achieve mastery in a field, it somewhat kills the ability to see broad patterns across areas of knowledge.
-In today’s world, few problems can be isolated as a single-field issues and therefore require an interdisciplinary approach.
+As much as focus is needed to achieve mastery in a field, it kills the ability to see broad patterns across areas of knowledge and come up with truly creative ideas.
+In today’s world, few problems can be isolated as a single-field issue and therefore require an interdisciplinary approach.

 I was lucky enough to experience graduate education that considered the changing nature of science and the need for a new approach to learning.
-I joined the BioFrontiers Institute’s pioneering initiative to develop a new type of scientists who are well-versed in multiple fields, can communicate well with colleagues from other departments, recognize the strengths and opportunities in other disciplines and come up with creative solutions to challenging problems.
-This graduate program – Interdisciplinary Quantitative Biology, or IQ Bio, – brought together physicists, chemists, biologists, ecologists, computer scientists and mathematicians into one classroom and encouraged them to learn from each other, to develop a common vocabulary that would allow them to work as a team and to prepare them to bring these skills into the workplace.
+I joined the BioFrontiers Institute’s pioneering initiative to nurture scientists who are well-versed in multiple fields, can communicate well with colleagues from other departments, recognize the strengths and opportunities in other disciplines, and come up with creative solutions to complex real-world problems.
+This graduate program – Interdisciplinary Quantitative Biology, or IQ Bio – brought together physicists, chemists, biologists, ecologists, computer scientists and mathematicians into one classroom and encouraged them to learn from each other, to develop a common vocabulary that would allow them to work as a team and bring these skills into the workplace.

-From my brief foray into the current industry job market, I learned how highly sought-after those skills are in biotechnology where the boundaries of specialization are becoming increasingly blurry and obsolete.
-Employers today are looking for people who can think creatively, work in diverse collaborative teams and solve problems that do not fall into clear-cut boundaries (Ryan 2016).
-Economists have pointed out that one of the principal costs of the division of labor is the cost of coordinating the efforts of highly specialized workers, which could be significantly alleviated if those workers knew how to work in interdisciplinary teams and better understand the challenges and limitations their colleagues may be working with (Becker 1992).
+From my brief foray into the industry job market, I learned how highly sought-after those skills are in biotechnology where the boundaries of specialization are becoming increasingly blurry and obsolete.
+Employers today are looking for people who can think creatively, work in diverse collaborative teams and solve problems that transcend the boundaries of traditional industry lines (Ryan 2016).
+Economists have pointed out that one of the principal costs of the division of labor is the cost of coordinating the efforts of highly specialized workers, which could be significantly alleviated if they were skilled in interdisciplinary collaboration and able to better understand the challenges and limitations of their colleagues from other teams (Becker 1992).